zhaopapers/DICE/README.md

 ### Construction of DICE
 #### Usage for main.ipynb
-The main.ipynb notebook is designed for construction of DICE, model evaluation and interpretability.
+The main.ipynb notebook is designed for constructing the DICE model, evaluating the model.
 ```
 binn = BINN(
     activation = "tanh",